Ubiquiti-App/UCRM-plugins/README.md

 # UCRM-plugins

 Plugins are open-source programs that extend the functionality of [UCRM](https://ucrm.ubnt.com/).
-These plugins will enable your UCRM to import payments, integrate with another accounting software, cooperate with 3rd party HW and tools, etc.
+These plugins will enable your UCRM to import payments, integrate with another accounting software, cooperate with 3rd party HW and tools, etc. [Read more](https://help.ubnt.com/hc/en-us/articles/360002433113-UCRM-Plugins).

 UCRM plugins are compatible with UCRM v.
 2.10.0-beta1 and higher.